The Not-So-Obvious Thing That Makes a 3/4 Bath Different from a 1/2 Bath

 To be considered a full bathroom, a toilet, sink, bathtub, and shower (or a tub and shower combo) must be present.
 You may also find additional features like a linen closet, a bidet, or dual sinks, but they are not required.
 A full bathroom will typically be located near or adjacent to the primary bedroom.

-According to Opendoor, adding a full bathroom to your home increases the resale value by $18,000 on average.
+Thanks to its full suite of features, a full bath is highly desirable for house hunters.
+According to 2019 data from Opendoor, adding a full bathroom to your home increases the resale value by $18,000 on average.

 What is a half bath?